 The #1 rule is simple: Spend less than you earn.
 Every budgeting method, no matter how detailed or flexible, is built on this foundation.
 As long as you consistently keep your expenses below your income, you’re protecting yourself from debt and laying the groundwork for savings and financial growth.

-Start by basing your budget on actual numbers, use your tracked expenses from Step 2, not assumptions.
+Start by basing your budget on actual numbers, using your tracked expenses from Step 2, not assumptions.
 Avoid trying to eliminate too many categories at once.
 Instead, focus on reducing one or two major non-essential expenses.
 Always leave room for “fun money” or small indulgences.
 A rigid budget may look good on paper, but a flexible, realistic one is far more sustainable in real life.

 The less money you have, the more important it becomes to know exactly where each dollar goes.
 Focus on covering the 4 walls of budgeting: food, utilities, shelter, and transportation.
 Use a simple method like zero-based budgeting to allocate every dollar with intention.
 At the same time, explore ways to increase income: freelancing, part-time work, or government assistance